Cadelabs/ornabook/src/Gear.md

 If we try to read the chart, we can see the `y` value at `x=0.575` is close to 1.20.
 We can check this by computing the exact ratio, which would be 1.8871890625/1.575 which is ~1.198.

-We can see that the ratio is always superior to 1 (except on 0, but weapons without any bonus is not discussed here), meaning that dual-wielding weapons with boni will always yield more rewards than wielding only one.
+We can see that the ratio is always superior to 1 (except on 0, but weapons without any bonus is not discussed here), meaning that dual-wielding weapons with boni always yields more rewards than wielding only one.